Sanctum: Bali Retreat

 Dr. Amy Finlay-Jones

-She is the founder of Kindful through which she develops programs that integrate evidence-based approaches with contemplative practice.
+She is also the founder of Kindful, through which she creates programs that weave evidence-based approaches with contemplative practice, offering pathways back to belonging — with oneself, with one another, and with the wider world.

 Suites & Rates